JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/apptainer/example/README.md

 1. `start_receiver.sh`: Starts a netcat listener using the container to receive processed data
 2. `start_cpu_emu.sh`: Runs the CPU emulator using Apptainer
-3. `send_data.sh`: Sends test data to the CPU emulator
+3. `send_data.sh`: Sends test data using the container

 ## Example Usage